 Prior to working at OSTP, Dr. DiEuliis was a program director at the National Institutes of Health (NIH), where she managed a diverse portfolio of neuroscience research in neurodegenerative diseases.
 She completed a fellowship at the University of Pennsylvania in the Center for Neurodegenerative Disease Research, and completed her postdoctoral research in the NIH Intramural research program, where she focused on cellular and molecular neuroscience.

-Dr. DiEuliis has a Ph.D. from the University of Delaware, in Newark, Delaware.
+Dr. DiEuliis has a Ph.D. in biology from the University of Delaware, in Newark, Delaware.